CBD for Athletes

 CBD has shown to be effective in reducing pain resulting from intense exercise.
 The evidence suggests that CBD does not cause dependency, making it a great alternative to over-the-counter medication used to treat pain.
 Additionally, CBD influences a system that calms the body down, making it a powerful muscle relaxant.

 CBD helps enhance sports performance by alleviating anxiety, which is a common issue many athletes face given the intense pressure to perform in training and competition.
 It helps reduce both chronic and acute stress, and it does so without any mental downsides.

 It is well-known that quality sleep is critical for athletes as it allows for muscle recovery.
 Athletes using CBD report not only ease in falling asleep but also an improved quality of sleep.
-As is the case with the over-the-counter medication used to treat pain, unlike sleep medications out in the market, CBD does not cause dependency.
+As is the case with the over-the-counter medication used to treat pain, unlike sleep medications out on the market, CBD does not cause dependency.

 Is CBD legal for athletes?